atomjump/loop/README.md

 Run atomjump/index.html in your browser.
 You should see a 'Click me for comments' link.
 Click this to see the pop-up.

+If you use Wordpress, see the Wordpress instructions below.